angelblanco/v1.angelblanco.dev/docs/articles/add-gtag-analytics-to-sapper.md

 > routing capabilities.

-Sapper is prepared to handle this tracking giving us a [module](https://sapper.svelte.dev/docs#Stores) that expose the `page` [store](https://svelte.dev/docs#svelte_store) that we can react to whenever anything on the page changes.
+Sapper is prepared to handle this tracking giving us a [module](https://sapper.svelte.dev/docs#Stores) that expose the `page` [store](https://svelte.dev/docs#svelte_store).
 With this simple snippet, you will log the page path on every URL change.

 ```javascript
 import { stores } from "@sapper/app";